EGI-Federation/documentation/content/en/providers/cloud-compute/requirements/_index.md

   components in general do lightweight operations by interacting with your services APIs.

-  - Image sync requires enough disk space to download and convert images before uploading into your local catalogue.
+  - Image sync requires enough space to store the community images into your local catalogue.
 The number and size of images which will be downloaded depends on the communities you plan to support.
-For the piloting VO `vo.access.egi.eu`, 100GB of disk should be enough.
+For the operations VO `ops`, a < 4GB image is used.

 - Servers need X.509 host certificates in order to authenticate to each other or to act as public endpoints in the EGI Federated Cloud context.
 For accounting